Multiagent Transition Systems for Composing Fault-Resilient Protocol Stacks

 Recall that safety requires that bad things don't happen, and liveness that good things do happen, eventually.
 For example, ``a transition that is enabled infinitely often is eventually taken''.
 Heraclitus said that you cannot step into the same river twice.
 Similarly, in a transition system you cannot take the same transition in different states as, by definition, it is a different transition.
-Hence, a liveness requirement is on a set of transitions, rather than a single transition.
-For example, the set of all transitions in which `$p$ receives message $m$ from $q$', even if the state of $p$ or of other agents changes.
+Hence, a liveness condition is a requirements on sets of transitions, rather than on individual transitions.
+For example, the set can be all transitions in which `$p$ receives message $m$ from $q$', even if the local state of $p$ or of other agents differ.
 In multiagent transition systems, defined below, liveness may require each agent to act every so often.
-In such a case we consider all transitions by the same agent for the liveness requirement.
-To specify the liveness condition, $\lambda$ considers sets of correct transitions with a liveness requirement placed on each set.
+To specify such a liveness condition, all transitions by the same agent would form a set.

 \begin{definition}[Safe, Live and Correct Run] Given a transition system $TS=(S,s_0,T,\lambda)$, a computation $r$ is \temph{safe}, also $r \subseteq T$, if every transition of $r$ is correct, and $s \xrightarrow{*} s' \subseteq T$ denotes the existence of a safe computation (empty if $s=s'$) from $s$ to $s'$.